muthuin2020/capeGtest/README.md

 run "mvn test" to run test cases run "mvn test -Dcucumber.options="--tags @SmokeTest" to run test cases that are tagged as smoke run "mvn test -Dcucumber.options="src/test/resources/feature/LoginTest.feature" to run LoginTest

+Note : firefox and edge drivers are not availabel in the repo. if required, download it and place it in "\Driver\" folder